 The idea for the first-of-its-kind Augmented Reality Car Visualiser was sparked during BMW’s workshop at the Accenture Innovation Center.
 During this joint ideation workshop, BMW and Accenture discussed innovative approaches to digitizing the customer experience at BMW, starting with the BMW i Automobile brand of electric and hybrid vehicles.
 The team used AR to develop potential use cases that were aligned to the company’s strategic agenda of being a leader in individual mobility.

 Accenture worked closely with BMW to innovate quickly, getting a pilot up and running for testing and enhancements in only three months.
-Using 3D product data and Google’s AR technology, Tango, to develop an AR prototype for the BMW i3 city vehicle and the BMW i8 sports car, the app was initially piloted in select showrooms in 11 markets.
-Advanced computer vision capabilities combined with image processing, vision sensors, motion tracking, area learning, and depth perception mean that Tango can move, navigate, and perceive spaces in 360 degrees.
-This allows buyers to view, walk around, look inside, and configure a life-size, virtual car.
+Using 3D product data and the ARKit framework from Apple to develop an AR prototype for the BMW i3 city vehicle and the BMW i8 sports car, the app was initially piloted in select showrooms in 11 markets.
+ARKit uses a technique called visual-inertial odometry, which combines information from an iPhone or iPad’s motion sensors with computer vision analysis of scenes viewed through the device’s camera, including the recognition of planes such as floors.
+This enables a high-precision experience to track a user’s movement around the content placed in the virtual space, allowing buyers to view, walk around, look inside, and configure a life-size, virtual car.

-Sales specialists can use the app in the showroom or customers can download it from Google Play to visualize different car configurations.
+Sales specialists can use the app in the showroom or customers can download it from the App Store to visualize the different car configurations.
 Features such as interior styles, exterior colors, and wheel rims can be altered at a touch of a screen.
-Customers can see how the car might look in their own driveways–even opening the trunk and doors to get “inside” the car for a closer look at the interior.
+Customers can see how the car might look in their own driveways—even opening the trunk and doors to get “inside” the car for a closer look at the interior.
 Once the visualization is complete, customers can share with others including BMW i sales outlets via email or social media.

 BMW Group Vice President